ryuta-yoshimatsu/personalized_image_generation/README.md

 This solution accelerator provides users with a tool to expedite the end-to-end development of personalized image generation models.
 The asset including a series of notebooks demonstrates how to preprocess subject images, how to fine-tune a text-to-image diffusion model, how to manage the fine-tuned model, and how to make that model available for downstream applications by deploying it behind a real-time endpoint.
 The solution is by design customizable (bring your own images) and scalable leveraging the powerful distributed compute infrastructure of Databricks.

-The solution specifically uses DreamBooth to fine-tune Stable Diffusion XL using sample images featuring designer chairs.
+The solution uses DreamBooth to fine-tune Stable Diffusion XL using sample images featuring designer chairs.

 ## Why Stable Diffusion XL?